-Last week, the European Parliament moved the EU’s new Copyright Directive along in its legislative process; it passed out of the Legal Affairs Committee and is due for a plenary vote next month.
+Last week, the European Parliament moved the EU’s new Copyright Directive along in its legislative process; it passed out of the Legal Affairs Committee and is due for a plenary vote in September.
 One of the most controversial provisions of the new Directive is the forbodingly-named Article 13.
 Article 13 would require online services to take responsibility for proactively examining content uploaded to the services for copyright and either ensuring that the content is properly licensed or blocking it from being available.

 The fact that this proposed Directive has gotten this far has sent the usual suspects back to the SOPA/PIPA barricades: the Pirate Party, the EFF, and others are claiming that the law will chill free expression and amount to censorship, while content industry representatives are insisting that the criticism is overblown and the law is necessary to finally bring some measure of respect for copyright to the online world.

 I want to focus on a different problem than the ones being argued over elsewhere: whether copyright owners would actually get what they want if Article 13 were enacted.
 In its current form, I think the answer is no.

 Copyright owners want a legal means of ensuring that online services will either take licenses to their content or keep it off their networks.
 Article 13 won’t help much with either of these.
 First of all, Article 13 does nothing at all to improve online services’ ability to license content.
 Licensing writ large is still a huge mess, and the difficulty in obtaining proper licenses is not just a matter of paying royalties; it’s a blizzard of paperwork, deal-making with individual licensors, and legal uncertainty in some cases.
 The problem is especially intractable for general-purpose online services, which could potentially be held responsible for licensing all types of copyrighted material; and it’s even harder in the European Union because of the complexity of licensing content among 28 Member States.